kysonic/gulp-auto-transaltor/README.md

     </nav>
 ```

-The new file will be contain a next:
+The new file will contain a next:

 ```
 <nav class="sidebar-nav">